-Cris Mayo is professor and associate head in the Department of Education Policy, Organization, and Leadership Studies and the Department of Gender and Women’s Studies at the University of Illinois at Urbana-Champaign.
+Cris Mayo is professor and director of the Interdisciplinary Studies in Education master’s degree in the Department of Education at the University of Vermont.

 “An important scholarly contribution that elicits both cognitive and affective explorations with regards to issues of sexuality and gender in education.”

 —Teachers College Record